rtCamp/rtMedia/readme.txt

  * **[rtMedia Uploader](http://docs.rtcamp.com/rtmedia/features/shortcodes/uploader-shortcode/?utm_source=readme&utm_medium=plugin&utm_campaign=buddypress-media "rtMedia Uploader")** - Use `[rtmedia_uploader]` shortcode or `<?php rtmedia_uploader() ?>` template tag, to show drag-n-drop uploader in any WordPress area (post, page, custom-post, etc).
  * **[rtMedia Gallery](http://docs.rtcamp.com/rtmedia/features/shortcodes/gallery-shortcode/?utm_source=readme&utm_medium=plugin&utm_campaign=buddypress-media "rtMedia Gallery")** - Display media gallery anywhere on your site using `[rtmedia_gallery]` shortcode or `<?php rtmedia_gallery ?>` template tag.

-= rtMedia-PRO Features =

- * **RSS Feed/Podcasting Support** - Integrates RSS Feed Support that can be used for podcasting to listen audio and video to your podcast supported player(e.g. iTunes).
- * **WordPress Comment Attachment** -  Attach photos, videos, music, documents and other files to native WordPress comments.
- * **bbPress Integration** - Integrates with profiles.
-Also adds attachment support for topics and replies.
- * **Moderation Feature** - "Report Abuse" button for users.
-Interface to manage reported media and optionally block users from future uploads.
- * **MyCRED/CubePoints Integration** - You can reward users for media uploads.
-Out of box integration for MyCRED and CubePoints.
- * **Document and other fie types support** - Support for PDF, PPT, DOC, XLS and any other file type you want to allow uploading.
- * **Album Privacy** - Album-level privacy makes it easy to manage content.
- * **Audio Playlist** - Playlist support for media.
-Direct exporting of playlist to iTunes comptaible format supported.
- * **Sidebar Widgets** - Add sidebar widgets for recent, most popular media gallery and quick upload.
- * **Post-editor Button** - Includes tinymce button to insert gallery and uploader on any WordPress page.
- * **Star-Rating Option** - Classic 5-star rating option.
-You can choose between Facebook-style "like" or "star-rating".
- * **Global Albums** - Create list of predefined albums.
-Optionally disable new album-creation by user.
- * **Premium 1-on-1 support** - From backend of your WordPress, you can send raise direct support requests, feature requests, report bugs.
- * **Automatic Updates** - rtMedia-PRO will see releases at regular intervals.
-So automatic updates is a must and it's already there.

 = Audio/Video Conversion =

 rtMedia has 3 premium solutions to take care of audio/video conversion.